 - Virtual Machine: VMware Workstation, ESX or other VM offering such as Virtual Box.
 VMware Workstation 12.5 was used in this documentation.
 It is free to use for home, or educational purposes, when you register with a valid email address.

-Please Note: Testing has been done exclusively on VMware’s product suite.
+Please Note: production certification has been done exclusively on VMware’s ESXi releases 6.0, 6.5 and 6.7.

 - Network Monitoring: Wireshark